veda-consulting-company/uk.co.vedaconsulting.mosaico/TESTING.md

 Documentation available [here](https://github.com/garris/BackstopJS#backstopjs)

+### Requirements
+ * A sample Mosaico custom configured template.
+ * A sample Unscheduled mailing draft with all the three steps forms prefilled.

 #### Steps to setup

 1. Install node package depedencies using .
 (Skip this step if already installed)